2023 Best Allied Health Services Undergraduate Certificate Schools in West Virginia

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Our 2023 rankings named Monongalia County Technical Education Center the best school in West Virginia for allied health and medical assisting services students working on their undergraduate certificate.
+Our analysis found Monongalia County Technical Education Center to be the best school for allied health and medical assisting services students who want to pursue a undergraduate certificate in West Virginia.
 MTEC is a fairly small public school located in the city of Morgantown.

 On average, medical assisting graduates from Ross - Charleston take out $11,920 in student loans while working on their Undergraduate Certificate.